 Heir Apparent of Tipu Sultan

-Tipu Sultan had 12 sons at the time of his death in the 4th Anglo-Mysore war in 1799.
 In this article, we will endeavor to identify the rightful heir, or in other words, the legitimate son of Tipu Sultan.
 To shed light on this issue, we can examine the demand made by Charles Marquess Cornwallis for the hostage Princes with respect to the treaty of Srirangapatna.
-The demand stipulated that two of Tipu's three eldest sons be surrendered as hostages.
+The demand stipulated that any two of Tipu's three eldest sons be surrendered as hostages

 Thomas Hickey, the artist who created portraits of Tipu Sultan's seven eldest sons, identified Fateh Hyder, Abdul Khaliq and Muiz-ud-din as the three eldest sons.
-However, Muhi-ud-din was actually the third son of the Sultan.
+However, Muhi-ud-din was actually the third son of Tipu Sultan.

 prince-muhi-ud-din-son-of-tipu-sultan